Weird City: Critical reception

 Weird City has received a welcome reception from local Austin media, including articles featured in the Austin Chronicle and the Austin American Statesman.
 Scholarly critical reception has also been positive.
-In a review published in the American Journal of Sociology, Richard Lloyd writes:

-Long, an Austin native, pulls off the neat trick of persuasively earning insider status while also achieving critical distance sufficient to identify the many contradictions and inconsistencies contained within local discourses of “creative resistance.”
+In a review published in the American Journal of Sociology, Richard Lloyd writes:Long, an Austin native, pulls off the neat trick of persuasively earning insider status while also achieving critical distance sufficient to identify the many contradictions and inconsistencies contained within local discourses of "creative resistance."
 Austin itself is, of course, great material, with a lineup of local characters, icons, and landmarks that persuasively earn its claims to weirdness.
 Long, an exceptional writer, brings the richness of the milieu and passions of recent controversies vividly to life.
-The book is thus both an excellent depiction of Austin and its recent history, and an exceptional addition to the growing scholarship on the “creative cities” phenomenon.

-Mentioned in an American Quarterly review of three 2010 UT Press publications on Austin, Andrew Busch notes the following:

-Weird City is notable for its ability to illustrate the relationship between sense of place and resistance lucidly; residents who fought to preserve local businesses, for example, and avoid “Houstonization” consciously created meaning for Austin.
+The book is thus both an excellent depiction of Austin and its recent history, and an exceptional addition to the growing scholarship on the "creative cities" phenomenon.Mentioned in an American Quarterly review of three 2010 UT Press publications on Austin, Andrew Busch notes the following:Weird City is notable for its ability to illustrate the relationship between sense of place and resistance lucidly; residents who fought to preserve local businesses, for example, and avoid "Houstonization" consciously created meaning for Austin.
 In an increasingly competitive environment, successful cities must be acutely aware of how they are viewed by potential residents, businesses, and other sources of capital.
-In Austin, as elsewhere, creating social movements and local culture that are perceived as authentic is paramount to this success, which Long recognizes.

-However, Busch also criticizes Long both for an elitist form of "Austin Exceptionalism" and for not fully addressing social justice issues affecting minority populations in Austin:

-Long, for example, avoids analysis of gentrification on Austin’s east side, the historically African American and Latino neighborhoods, even though displacement has been acute there for a decade: he focuses instead on middle-class gentrification in predominantly white contemporary South Austin.

-Much of Long's other scholarship on Austin is heavily focused on social and environmental justice issues in the neighborhoods referenced by Busch.
+In Austin, as elsewhere, creating social movements and local culture that are perceived as authentic is paramount to this success, which Long recognizes.However, Busch also criticizes Long both for an elitist form of "Austin Exceptionalism" and for not fully addressing social justice issues affecting minority populations in Austin:Long, for example, avoids analysis of gentrification on Austin’s east side, the historically African American and Latino neighborhoods, even though displacement has been acute there for a decade: he focuses instead on middle-class gentrification in predominantly white contemporary South Austin.Much of Long's other scholarship on Austin is heavily focused on social and environmental justice issues in the neighborhoods referenced by Busch.

-Overall, Weird City has experienced a very positive reception.
 In 2010 the book was nominated for the National Council on Public History Book Award.